-We have audited Madison County School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Madison County School District's major federal programs for the year ended June 30, 2022.
-Madison County School District's major federal programs are identified in the summary of the auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Neshoba County School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Neshoba County School District's major federal programs for the year ended June 30, 2023.
+The Neshoba County School District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Madison County School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Neshoba County School District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.